 5. Overnight bag

 If your friend or loved one tends to pack their travel belongings into reusable shopping bags, then it could be a sign they need a decent overnight bag.
 Depending on your budget there are a few different options you can go with.
 For something fancier, look into a really cool leather bag.
 Some can even be monogrammed for that personal touch, like this one by HeritageWedding on Etsy.
 For more budget-friendly options you can find some pretty cool bags at army disposal stores, Country Road or even your local Kmart.

 6. Things to help organise

 The hardest part of travel is staying organised, am I right?
 You get to your first hotel, rip open your suitcase and next thing you know everything you own is absolutely everywhere.
 Every travel lover needs help staying organised, so giving them gifts like laundry bags for dirty clothes, delicates bags for their socks and jocks, small boxes and bags to store jewellery, toiletries, cosmetics, medicines etc can be a really big help.
 They can be the help they didn’t know they needed!

 7. Beauty bag

-If you’re after a gift for someone who loves beauty products, put them together a special bag for their next trip.
+If you’re after a gift for someone who loves beauty products, put them together with a special bag for their next trip.
 Buy a toiletry bag and stock it full of yummy things for them to treat themselves with when they next travel.
 We’re talking luscious moisturiser for keeping skin hydrated on long-haul flights, non-greasy sunscreen for face, a great lip balm, decadent hand creme, beautiful soap, face masks, body scrubs and maybe even some essential oils.
 Give them the gift of a DIY day spa!
 You may just find they bliss out with it at their hotel.

 8. Jewellery with meaning